actwashere/MultiSSG/README.md

 ## Road Map
 - Full screen support
 - Dragon perch macro
-- Better livesplit support
+- Better livesplit support (Probably an option to automatically change the config file of Livesplit, letting in game time work on all instances)
+- Change settings on reset
 - Title screen resets
 - Flint rate tracking
 - Easier setup
-- Instance freezing*
+- Instance freezing (Not sure how helpful this will be with SSG)

 ## Credits
 Some autoresetter code from [Pjagada's SSG Script](https://github.com/pjagada/minecraftahk)